siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 does, and that closing the same reorganization on the same field gives double-curl transport.
 On the divergence-free sector, that closure reduces to the wave equation.
-In this sense, the source-free Maxwell transport core is identified as the local law of one continuous energy flow.
+In this sense, the source-free Maxwell transport core is recovered as the local law of one continuous energy flow.

 Once the same flow is required to close on itself, discreteness appears.
 When self-refracting flow closes on itself, the simplest shape it can take is